Ryo-Kobayashi-95/Online-Banking-System/README.md

 <br/>

 ## *Abstract*
 This online banking management system provides users with the convenience of conducting an extensive range of banking activities pertaining to their accounts and transactions, all within the confines of their digital realm.
-This platform empowers users to establish both checking and savings accounts, ensuring each account is fortified with a personalized password to provide seamless and secure access.
+This platform empowers users to establish both chequing and saving accounts, ensuring each account is fortified with a personalized password to provide seamless and secure access.
 Subsequent to the successful establishment of their accounts, users are equipped to perform tasks such as fund deposits, withdrawals, and balance inquiries with utmost ease.
 Distinguished by meticulous attention to detail, the system maintains a robust architecture that adeptly manages and mitigates any potential instances of invalid or unauthorized activities.

 ## *Target Audience*
 The system is designed for universal accessibility, catering to a broad demographic of users who can effortlessly establish an account and engage in various transactions from any remote location.
 ## *Project Motivation*
 Motivated by my background as a finance student, I aspired to embark on a project with intrinsic ties to the financial domain.
 The endeavour of developing this banking system project affords me the opportunity to tangibly apply and leverage my academic insights.
-Furthermore, it allows for the cultivation of a deeper understanding of the inherent intricacies within the domain of banking systems.
+Additionally, it enables me to cultivate a deeper understanding of the inherent intricacies within the domain of banking systems.

 ## *Users may engage in the following activities*:
 - Establish an account, fortified by a concealed four-digit password